ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-device-management.md

 To use the `mbed dm` command to update a device, your device must be running an application with Device Management Client and a supported managed or unmanaged bootloader.

 This command only works for devices running Device Management Client, and the application is combined with a bootloader.
+To test this feature, you can run the [Device Management Client Example](https://github.com/ARMmbed/mbed-cloud-client-example) or [using our tutorials](https://cloud.mbed.com/docs/current/connecting/device-management-client-tutorials.html) on one of our reference platforms.

 ### Project setup